 It’s not difficult to make keto bread without eggs.
 However, if you are new to the keto diet, there are a few things you must keep in mind.

 Weigh ingredients – keto baking uses high-fiber flours.
-Too much or too less of it, even in tiny amounts will impact the bread texture a lot.
+Too much or too little of it, even in tiny amounts will impact the bread texture a lot.
 Therefore, cups are not precise enough to achieve the best result every time.
-In fact, when you measure ingredients in cups it’s easy to add a little bit too much of one flour (it would dry out your bread) or miss some flour resulting in a moist undercooked bread.
+In fact, when you measure ingredients in cups it’s easy to add a little bit too much of one flour (it would dry out your bread) or miss some flour resulting in moist undercooked bread.

 Practice.
-Keto baking is different to what you used to bake before, you need practice and time to learn how to bake with these new flours.
+Keto baking is different from what you used to bake before, you need practice and time to learn how to bake with these new flours.
 Repeat the recipe, be precise, you will learn each time.

 Find your favorite flour brands.
 Yes, all flour brands are different.
 For example, some almond flours are finer than others.
 Experiment with different brands, until you find the one that gives the best outcomes for your keto bread.
 Also, remember that the most expensive brands are not necessarily the best ones.
 I personally use my supermarket brands to make this recipe at a very low price.